JBurlison/Pandaros.Settlers/README.md

 ## Tips!

-To maxize the number you get and the chance to get them in the morning make sure of the following:
+To maxize the number you get and the chance to get them throughout the day, make sure of the following:
 * Have jobs available!
 Everyone loves a Job!
 * Make sure new commers have somewhere to sleep!
 * Ensure you have plenty of food to go around!